Your Baby may now be able to open the eyes when awake and close them when asleep.

 Since the baby is still adding more weight and your belly is getting larger, you should be mindful of your movement to avoid bumping into people or objects.

-The eyes: The pupils have started responding to light by changing their size, as #baby ’s retina can now detect light from bright sources like the sun or flashlight. #baby now keeps the eyes open when awake.
+The eyes: The pupils have started responding to light by changing their size, as Your Baby ’s retina can now detect light from bright sources like the sun or flashlight.
+Your Baby now keeps the eyes open when awake.

 Flexible skull: While all bones continue to harden, the skull bones will remain soft and separated until birth.
 The reason is to make the journey through the birth canal easier as the skull bones will have to slide over each other to reduce the size of the head while protecting the brain.
 The gaps between the skull bones are called fontanels.